 If you are self-employed and your business cannot run without you, this is even harder, because you know that every day you are away is a day you are not earning money.

 Your wealth fitness is good when you can go on vacation and recover financially quickly.
 Wealthy families have more holidays.
-They plan them into their timetable and into their budget and their holidays do not lower their financial fitness.
+They plan them into their timetable and into their budget and their holidays do not lower their family wealth fitness.

 If you have big buffers, or you put aside money for vacations, you are fit financially and can take longer or more frequent vacations without affecting your usual lifestyle (your resting financial heart rate).